null

 Crown Area (total area (mm2)): The area shows the diamond's actual size with the front side up (as it appears on the ring).
 For example, while the oval diamond image is larger than a circular image, the actual surface is the same for both shapes, which means that the difference in size is a perception, not a reality.
 On the contrary, the oval appearance has a greater appearance than the size of a princess cut.
 Its surface is larger (about 10% higher in this example), which means that the difference is not only an illusion created by an elongated shape.

 It is essential to distinguish between size and weight.
 Diamonds are sold in carats, though it does not necessarily equate to "more carats equal a bigger size."
 The cut of the diamonds can play a big part, and the naked eye, along with the tricks light plays, can fill in the rest.
-For instance, a Round Brilliant can be essentially the same size as a pear-cut but look smaller just because of its shape and cut.
-Also, a one-carat princess cut maybe about five and a half millimeters in diameter from the top, while a heart-shaped cut is closer to seven millimeters across the top.
+For instance, a Round Brilliant can be the same size as a pear-cut but look smaller because of its shape and cut.
+Also, a one-carat princess cut may be about five and a half millimeters in diameter from the top, while a heart-shaped cut is closer to seven millimeters across the top.
 Again, it does not mean that one will look more prominent than the other until we learn about each stone's cut grade.

 Even if diamonds have an identical shape and weight, they are not necessarily similarly sized.
 Diamond carat size is determined by how it is cut (dimensions) and its depth.
 A diamond with less depth has a larger diameter (size) and vice versa—doubling diamond carat weight does not double size since the diamond is larger in both diameter and depth.

 Cut quality greatly influences appearance.
 A well-cut diamond looks like a "Fireball" and seems larger because weight and dimensional size are optimal and correlate.
-The worth of a well-cut diamond is also higher because of the incredible difference with other ordinary-looking diamonds.
+The worth of a well-cut diamond is also higher because of the incredible difference from other ordinary-looking diamonds.

 Diamond Carat Weight Main Classes Are: